Keith Barrow: Illness and death

 He returned to Chicago from New York in June 1983, and was looked after by his mother, before being admitted to the Michael Reese Hospital, where he was diagnosed with AIDS.
-Barrow died of AIDS-related complications on October 22, 1983, at age 29.
+Barrow died of AIDS-related complications on October 22, 1983, at the age of 29.
 He was one of the disease's early victims.
 African American newspapers never mentioned the cause of his death.
 More than 1,100 people attended Barrow's memorial service at the Operation PUSH's Auditorium in Chicago.

 He was buried at Oak Woods Cemetery.